1n4r1/1n4r1.github.io/_posts/2020-12-26-Hackthebox-Buff-Walkthrough.md

 Shellcodes: No Results
 ```

-Download (or use the one installed on Kali by default) the exploit, install the prerequisites for python2 and execute.<br>
+Download (or use the one installed on Kali by default) the exploit, install the prerequisites for python2 and execute the script.<br>
-We can confirm that we had a shell.
+We can confirm that we had a shell execution.

 ```
 root@kali:~# python -m pip install requests